 In addition to paper and cloth face masks, people are also using face shields, bandanas, and neck gaiters to protect themselves.

 Since the purpose of the face shield is to provide more coverage to the wearer’s face – especially their eyes – face shields are used commonly in conjunction with a face mask.
-Face shields are common in schools because of the sustained close contact, but according to the CDC, they are not an effective as a standalone preventative measure or as a replacement for a face mask.
+Face shields are common in schools because of the sustained close contact, but according to the CDC, they are not effective as a standalone preventative measure or as a replacement for a face mask.

 Bandanas and neck gaiters, are better than nothing, but neither provide effective coverage.
 Being open at the bottom, a bandana does not filter all air.
 The popular neck gaiter is often too thin to provide adequate protection.